query-string/spelling-bee/README.md

 Even though it was much fun for both of us (for her – making product requirements, in my case – resolving real customer requests) I barely see her mastering new words in this app again.
 So I'm leaving this note here in a hope that somebody else will find our product helpful.

-At the moment we have only #{link_to "one list", lists_path} with #{pluralize(List.first.words.count, "word")} available for training, but I'm happy to add new lists as required.
-The applications source is available on #{link_to "GitHub", "http://github.com/query-string/spelling-bee", target: :blank}, feel free to fork and contribute ;)

 # TODO

 ## POC